azazellochg/em_health/docs/installation.rst

        emhealth create-task -i 3299 -s em_health/settings.json

 2. Change the output path (`-f 3299_data.xml`) in the batch script (`3299_export_hm_data.cmd`).
 Output data to a shared location, available from Linux PC.
-3. [Windows] Configure Windows Task Scheduler to run the generated script every hour indefinitely.
+3. [Windows] Create a new task in Task Scheduler to trigger the generated script every hour indefinitely.
 The script will keep overwriting the output xml file.
+See `help page <task.html>`_ for details

+.. note:: The task will run only when a user is logged on.
+This is because the network drives are mounted on a per-user basis.

+4. If necessary, create similar scripts and tasks for other instruments.
-4. Start the watchdog service:
+5. Start the watchdog service:

    .. code-block::

-       emhealth watch-dir -i /path/to/xml/dir -s em_health/settings.json
+       emhealth watch -i /path/to/xml/dir -s em_health/settings.json

-.. note:: Windows scheduled task requires a user to be logged in for network drive access.
-The reason being the network drives are mounted on a per-user basis.

 Post-Import Steps
 ^^^^^^^^^^^^^^^^^